Skip to content

 16. Inspired others

-The Pantheon in Rome has influenced numerous architects and also designers.
-Michelangelo said the Pantheon was the design of angels, not of man.
-When he worked on the dome of St Peter’s Basilica, he also took his inspiration from the Pantheon.
+It has influenced numerous architects and also designers.
+Michelangelo said it was the design of angels, not of man.
+When he worked on the dome of St Peter’s Basilica, he also took his inspiration from this structure.

 This unique building also inspired Brunelleschi’s dome of Santa Maria del Fiore in Florence and countless architects in Western architecture.
-Other famous buildings modelled after the Pantheon in Rome are the Pantheon in Paris and the U.S. Capitol in Washington.
+Other famous buildings modelled after it are the Pantheon in Paris and the U.S. Capitol in Washington.
 And let’s not forget about the Jefferson Memorial and the National Gallery of Art, also in Washington.

 The Pantheon as we know it today lies on the beautiful Piazza della Rotonda, but it was not always like that.
-Originally, the area wasn’t so open.
+Originally the area wasn’t so open.
 A large fountain did not exist, and the obelisk of Ramses II was also missing.
 Pope Pius VII ordered the demolition of filthy shops, inns, and taverns.
 He also removed smelly stalls with birds and cages on display that filled the square with filth and odours.
-Later, Pope Pius IX banned vendors and demolished buildings close to the Pantheon.
+Later, Pope Pius IX banned vendors and demolished buildings close by.

 area in the past

 Did you know there were once the long walls of the courtyard on all three sides leading up to the Pantheon?
-There was even a memorial arch called the Arch of Piety in front of the Pantheon.
-Moreover, you can also see the remains of a temple dedicated to Neptune (connected to the back of the Pantheon).
+There was even a memorial arch called the Arch of Piety in front of the building.
+Moreover, you can also see the remains of a temple dedicated to Neptune (connected to the back of the structure).

 useful information

-• The Pantheon in Rome is open for tourists daily, except on 15th August 2024, 25th December 2024 and 1st January 2025.
-The Pantheon opens at 9 am, and the last entry is at 6.45 pm as of April 2024.
-Remember that you cannot explore it during masses – on Saturday at 5 pm and during holidays at 10.30 am).
+• OPENING TIMES: The Pantheon in Rome is open for tourists daily, except on 15th August 2025, 25th December 2025 and 1st January 2026.
+It opens at 9 AM, and the last entry is at 6.45 PM as of March 2025.
+Remember that you cannot explore it during masses – on Saturday at 5 PM and during holidays at 10.30 AM).

-• The nearest metro station is Barberini (Line A) – it’s about 700 metres away from the Pantheon.
+• The nearest metro station is Barberini (Line A) – it’s about 700 m away.

 TIP:

-Did you know that you can visit the Pantheon in Rome for free on the first Sunday of each month?
+Did you know that you can visit it for free on the first Sunday of each month?

 Now you know 17 surprising facts about the Pantheon!